-3.1 History and Spatial Planning of Dalem Mangkubumen
+4.1.
+History and Spatial Planning of Dalem Mangkubumen

 The construction of Dalem Mangkubumen began in 1876 and was completed in 1877 (Widayatsari, 2002).
 This palace is the residence of the crown prince of Sultan Hamengkubuwono VI, whose name is KGPAA Hamengkunegoro.
-After he was appointed king with the title Sri Sultan Hamengku Buwono VII, this palace became the residence of his younger brother, namely KGPH Mangkubumi (Yuniastuti, et al, 2014) until 1918.
+After he was appointed king with the title Sri Sultan Hamengku Buwono VII, this palace became the residence of his younger brother, namely KGPH Mangkubumi (Yuniastuti et al., 2014) until 1918.
 After the death of KGPH Mangkubumi, it was occupied by his younger brother until 1928.
-Since 1928, the dalem Mangkubumen is not inhabited, although regular maintenance is still carried out.
-From 1952 to 1982 it functioned as a lecture venue for several UGM faculties, which then continued 1982 until now it was used by Widya Mataram University as a lecture venue.
+Since 1928, the Dalem Mangkubumen has not inhabited, although regular maintenance is still carried out.
+From 1952 to 1982 it functioned as a lecture venue for several UGM faculties, which then continued form 1982 until now it was used by Widya Mataram University as a lecture venue.

-The settlements that emerged within the dalem Mangkubumen complex emerged, starting when the dalem Mangkubumen fully functioned as a noble residence.
+The settlements that emerged within the Dalem Mangkubumen complex emerged, starting when the Dalem Mangkubumen fully functioned as a noble residence.
 The nobles who live in the palace have the power to manage the palace, and even regulate who is allowed to live in the palace complex.
 The courtiers who served the nobleman and his family daily were allowed to stay.
-So some of the settlements in the dalem Mangkubumen are descendants of noble families or courtiers who once lived in the palace.

-If you look at the layout and architecture of Dalem Mangkubumen, it looks the most majestic and resembles a palace.
+So some of the settlements in the Dalem Mangkubumen are descendants of noble families or courtiers who once lived in the palace.
+The layout and architecture of Dalem Mangkubumen, it looks the most majestic and resembles a palace.
 This cannot be denied because the Delem Mangkubumen is the residence of the future king or crown prince of the reigning king.
 The orientation of the palace is south-north, with 3 (three) main access doors to the palace, and there are still 2 (two) gates so that you can see two layers of security doors.